alphafox02/neumodvb/docs/frontends.md

   0 and 3 for the first and second connector).
 Lower end cards do not have an RF mux.
 In that case the only available input will be "0", but there can be exceptions due to driver limitations.

+* `CARD MAC`.
+MAC address of the card.
+This number is supposed to be unique and allows to distinguish multiple cards of the same model in the system.

-* `MAC`.
+* `ADAP MAC`.
 MAC address of the adapter.
-This number is supposed to be unique and allows to distinguish multiple cards of the same model in the system.
+This number is supposed to be unique and allows to distinguish multiple cards of the same model and multiple adapters on this card.
 Internally, neumoDVB uses this information to  identify the adapter, instead of the linux DVB adapter number.

   As explained above, that DVB-API adapter number can change when cards are removed from or added to the system.
 In such a case neumoDVB will not be confused because it only uses the adapter